 Prevention is the key to safety.
-To make Two Rivers PCS a safe place to work, it is important that you observe the following safety rules:
+To make Two Rivers a safe place to work, it is important that you observe the following safety rules:

-- 1. Do not smoke. - 2.
-Always ask for instruction before using any type of equipment with which you are not entirely familiar and experienced. - 3.
-Immediately pick up anything you drop on the floor or any foreign object you see on the floor ("clean as you go"). - 4.
-Wet floors even a few drops of liquid cause more accidents than anything else.
-To help prevent accidents caused by wet floors, please observe the following: - Wipe up any spills at once, using proper materials. - Pick up spilled ice and mop dry. - Report all leaks to the Executive Director or Principal. - If you must walk on wet, slippery floors, slow down and take shorter steps than you normally would. - If a floor must be left damp, be sure to post adequate notification to that effect in a conspicuous place. - Keep aisles, halls, and walkways free from electric cords or hoses. - Ask your supervisor for instructions in lifting heavy objects so as to avoid serious injury.
+1. Do not smoke.

+2. Always ask for instruction before using any type of equipment with which you are not entirely familiar and experienced.

+3. Immediately pick up anything you drop on the floor or any foreign object you see on the floor ("clean as you go").

+4. Wet floors - even a few drops of liquid - cause more accidents than anything else.
+To help prevent accidents caused by wet floors, please observe the following:

+- Wipe up any spills at once, using proper materials. - Pick up spilled ice and mop dry. - Report all leaks to the Operations Team through FMX. - If you must walk on wet, slippery floors, slow down and take shorter steps than you normally would. - Keep aisles, halls, and walkways free from electric cords or hoses. - Ask your supervisor for instructions on lifting heavy objects so as to avoid serious injury.
 Get help if an object is too heavy or bulky to handle safely alone.

 There are instances when, no matter how careful you are, you may have an accident.
-If an accident happens, please notify your supervisor immediately.
-It will also be necessary for you to complete the appropriate reports and forms.
+If an accident happens, please notify your supervisor immediately and complete the Staff Incident Report Form.